dd9jn/rfc4880bis/crypto-refresh.md

 ## Advantages of Salted Signatures {#signature-salt-rationale}

-V6 signatures include a 128 bit salt that is hashed first.
+V6 signatures include a salt that is hashed first, which size depends on the hashing algorithm.
 This makes v6 OpenPGP signatures non-deterministic and protects against a broad class of attacks that depend on creating a signature over a predictable message.
-By selecting a new random salt for each signature made, signatures are not predictable.
+By selecting a new random salt for each signature made, the signed hashes and the signatures are not predictable.

 When the material to be signed may be attacker-controlled, hashing the salt first means that there is no attacker controlled hashed prefix.
 An example of this kind of attack is described in the paper SHA-1 Is A Shambles (see {{SHAMBLES}}), which leverages a chosen prefix collision attack against SHA-1.